tinytronix/SX126x/Readme.md

 which sends data (TX) and echos them back (rx).

 ## Hardware compatibility
-This library was tested with LoRa module DRF1268T (http://www.dorji.com) and works with the attached schematic.
+This library was tested with LoRa module DRF1268T (http://www.dorji.com) and works with the privided [schematic](https://github.com/tinytronix/homeautomation/blob/master/Hardware/LoraGateway/Schematic.pdf).
 It is as well usable for DRF1262T.
 Please see the attached schematic for wiring.
 The library should be able to handle other
 LoRa modules as long as they use the SX1262 or SX1268.
 In this case take a look at the DRF1268T datasheet and check if DIO1, DIO2 and DIO3 are wired differently.

 ## FAQ